-Budgeted cost: £ 5,500
+Budgeted cost: £ 20,700

 Activity Evidence that supports this approach Challenge number(s) addressed Additional support in classes to facilitate lower pupil/teacher ratios for longer periods of day.
-Mixed aged planning/teaching and additional support for interventions QFT has a high impact on pupil progress and where you can decrease the pupil / adult ratio this allows for more accelerated and bespoke support to be delivered.
-1 Continuous provision in EYFS / KS1 classroom, purchase of resources to aid improvements, CPD for staff 3
+Mixed aged planning/teaching and additional support for interventions A % of TA salary to be apportioned to the PPG grant funding.
+QFT has a high impact on pupil progress and where you can decrease the pupil / adult ratio this allows for more accelerated and bespoke support to be delivered.
+1 Continuous provision in EYFS / KS1 classroom, purchase of specific resources to aid improvements.
+Children have resources to support improvements in identified targeted areas within EYFS areas.
+3